rnk/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

-These intrinsics allow a group of functions to share the stack memory allocation of an ancestor stack frame.
+These intrinsics allow a group of functions to access one stack memory allocation in an ancestor stack frame.
 The memory returned from '``llvm.frameallocate``' is allocated prior to stack realignment to produce a fixed offset from the frame pointer, so the memory is only aligned to the ABI-required stack alignment.
 Each function may only call